#eye #eye

 ‘The Ship of Theseus’ is a paradox which questions whether an object is the same after all its parts have been replaced.
 By investigating this thought experiment through a digital lens, this installation encourages reflection on the self in relation to one’s engagement with the online world.

-‘Dual Reality’ also features my 3D scanned face which has been reconstructed through the process of 3D printing and an audio piece in which my human and computer-generated voices discuss what it means to have a digital double.
+‘Dual Reality’ also features Phelan’s 3D scanned face which has been reconstructed through the process of 3D printing.
+From a post-photographic perspective, this piece explores how we project versions of ourselves online and represents the ability for our identities to become morphed into one another.
+The projected video is an exploration of self-documentation over the course of a year, allowing the work represent several layers of identity.
+This installationis accompanied by an audio piece in which her human and computer-generated voices discuss what it means to have a digital double.

 3D Sculpture